mramshaw/Node-Linting-and-Testing/README.md

 functional specifications in place, perhaps more of a waterfall approach than an agile approach).

+[My take on this is that BDD and TDD are really complementary disciplines.
+Both take
+___best practices___ from __Design by Contract__ and __Use Cases__ (pre-conditions
+and post-conditions) and focus on putting Descartes before the horse (by writing the acceptance tests before the code - and only writing code once tests fail).
+This is in contrast to what I call 'Happy Path coding' which does not take exceptions or errors into consideration.
+My easy mnemonic for remembering which is which is 'T' for technical (such as testing for exceptions, errors or edge cases) testing and 'B' for business (business-related user acceptance criteria) testing.]

-There are a number of BDD frameworks for languages such as Ruby (minitest) and Java (JGiven) but the focus here is on frameworks for javascript.
+There are a number of BDD frameworks for languages such as Ruby (Cucumber, minitest) and Java (JGiven) but the focus here is on frameworks for javascript.

 * Assert
 * [code](http://github.com/hapijs/code) is a BDD assertion library